thunder-so/brochure/src/content/docs/concepts.md

 ## Infrastructure

-Thunder install a CDK stack on your AWS account when you import a new repository.
+Thunder installs a CDK stack on your AWS account when you import a new repository.

 CDK-SPA is an open-source AWS CDK stack to deploy single page applications (SPA) and static site generators (SSG) on S3 and CloudFront.